davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 2. Eliminate the node ID of any peer which isn't responding to heartbeat requests
 3. Pick the lowest remaining node ID.
 That node is the leader

 Does this work?
 Let's check.

-### Checking our Work

 Say, initially, all the nodes boot up and nobody has figured out who the leader is yet:

 DIAGRAM